-To test 64-bit MP applications, follow these guidelines:
+In general, to test 64-bit MP applications, follow these guidelines:

 - First, get the application to run with no parallelization at the highest optimization level. - When testing the parallel version, first run it with only one thread (either on a single CPU machine or by setting the environment variable MP_SET_NUMTHREADS to 1). - Go down to the -g optimization level for the first MP test, and run that version with one thread, then with multiple threads.
-Then go up the optimization scale, testing both single and multi-threaded.
+Then go up the optimization scale, testing both single and multi-threaded versions.

 You can, of course, skip as many steps as you like.
-In case of failure, however, this method of incremental iterations can most likely help you identify the problem.
+In case of failure, however, this method of incremental iterations can help you narrow down and identify the problem.